Download the all-new Republic app:

 READ | AUS Vs NZ: Trent Boult Roasts Michael Clarke For Calling ODI Series 'token Games'

 "I'm sure we'll just keep shaking hands and move on from that," he added.
-England captain Joe Root last week said his players would be talking sensible precautions on ir tour of Sri Lanka.
-"We are t shaking hands with each or, using instead well-established fist bump, and we are washing hands regularly and wiping down surfaces using anti-bacterial wipes and gels we've been given in our immunity packs," he said.
+England captain Joe Root last week said his players would be talking sensible precautions on their tour of Sri Lanka.
+"We are not shaking hands with each other, using instead the well-established fist bump, and we are washing hands regularly and wiping down surfaces using the anti-bacterial wipes and gels we've been given in our immunity packs," he said.

 Advertisement